tinierZhao/entity_novelty/README.md

 - numpy 1.24.1

 ## Citation
-Please cite the following paper if you use this code and dataset in your work.
+Please cite the following paper if you use this code and dataset in your work. <br>
 Zhao, H., Zhao, Y., & Zhang, C. (2025).
 Exploring novelty differences between industry and academia: A knowledge entity-centric perspective. ***Scientometrics***.
 [In press]()